- Preparing an E-Filing

 - Any e-filing team member can retrieve a filing that is being held by another team member by selecting the "Retrieve Filing" button.
 This is sometimes necessary if the person holding the filing is not available to route the filing for the necessary action to be taken.

 - Only the filing coordinator or plan administrator/pa representative can submit a filing.
 In order to see the submit button(s), the submitter must be holding the filing and the filing must be complete and ready for submission.
 This means that all “hard” errors must be corrected and that all certifications must be completed.
+We highly recommend that the data (and any warnings) be reviewed a final time before the filing is submitted to help ensure that the filing is accurate.
+Note that any e-signatures will be removed if there are any changes to the premium amounts because the final numbers must be certified before submission.

 - Only the filing coordinator can delete a filing by selecting the "Delete Filing" button.
 This may be done in order to start another filing for that plan year, since only one in-process filing is allowed per plan year.